elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-  * The assembly instructions list the BLTouch sensor and cable parts separately, but they are listed together in the packing list.
+  * The assembly instructions list the BLTouch sensor and cable parts separately, but the parts are listed together in the packing list.
 The M3 Nylock Nuts listed in the assembly instructions are not in the packing list, but were contained in the BLTouch bag.
-  * Wiring of this step discussed in Wiring System description.
+  * The assembly instructions did not contain a unified repository of wiring information.
+This data has now been compiled in [Part 2 Step 02](#part-2--step-2-checking-the-controller-wiring).
 <center>
 <table>
   <tr>